 Don’t tell soon-to-adopt parents all the scary stories you’ve read or seen on the news.
 No Anne of Green Gables “she put strychnine in the well” kinds of things.
 In my opinion, this would be like telling your first-time pregnant friend all the miscarriage/scary birth stories you’ve ever heard.
 Your friend is mostly likely already aware of those extremely rare situations in adoptions, so your job is to be encouraging!

-Help your friend prepare a nursery/bedroom for the new child, throw them a baby (or kid) shower, etc.
+Help your friend prepare a nursery/bedroom for the new child, throw them a baby (or kid) shower, etc. They will likely need STUFF but even more than that, they need to know you’re there for them and a party is a wonderful way to celebrate.

 Watch your words!